SAP-samples/sap-tech-bytes/README.md

 - [2021-05-03-hana-existing-nodejs](https://github.com/SAP-samples/sap-tech-bytes/tree/2021-05-03-hana-existing-nodejs) by [jung-thomas](https://github.com/jung-thomas)

 ## Recent Blog Posts
+- [SAP Tech Bytes: btp CLI – logging in](https://blogs.sap.com/?p=1400128) by DJ Adams (Tue Sep 07 2021)
+  - Start exploring with the btp CLI by logging in, then finding and selecting a subaccount for subsequent activities.
+This is a follow-on post from the previous one: SAP Tech Bytes – btp CLI installation and assumes you’ve got it set up according to that post, in an SAP Business Application ...
 - [SAP Tech Bytes: btp CLI - installation](https://blogs.sap.com/?p=1396954) by DJ Adams (Wed Sep 01 2021)
   - Install the btp CLI to be ready to start exploring its features and functions.
 The SAP BTP Command Line Interface (aka btp CLI) is a great tool for administering accounts and related resources on the SAP Business Technology Platform (BTP).
 It’s a super fit for devops and cloud native activities ...
 - [SAP Tech Bytes: Feature Engineering using Data Wrangling](https://blogs.sap.com/?p=1387627) by Witalij Rudnicki (Tue Aug 17 2021)